 Figure 4, Stability and dynamics of Switchmaze parameters during habituation and challenges.
 A, MSR; B, Block duration; C, Trial duration; D, Block count; E, Trial count.
 Time series data (left and middle panels) have a 4 h bin width and bar graphs (right panels) are measured from the last 6 h before lights-on.
-N=20 for habituation plots (left), N=22 for the challenges (middle and right).
+Dark phases of the light-dark cycle are marked in grey.
+N=20 for habituation plots (left), N=22 for the challenges (middle and right; 15 animals were in both datasets).
 FD, food deprivation; RF, re-feeding; SWAP, swap goals. *, p<0.004.